The 2020 ASH Sickle Cell Disease Centers Workshop application will be available on March 1, 2020, and will be due May 1, 2020.

 - A representative of the sickle cell disease community the center will serve.

-Teams can apply in advance of becoming a member of ASH.
-Members of selected teams that are eligible for ASH members will be required to apply for membership between the notification of selection and the workshop in November 2019.back to top
+Applicants can apply in advance of becoming a member of ASH.
+Members of selected teams that are eligible for ASH membership will be required to apply for membership between the notification of selection and the workshop in September 2020.back to top

-The co-chairs of the Sickle Cell Disease Centers Workshop will serve as faculty for the workshop and will be joined by additional faculty with backgrounds in financial analysis, social work and care coordination, and the development of a program’s workforce.
+The co-chairs of the Sickle Cell Disease Centers Workshop will serve as faculty for the workshop and will be joined by additional sickle cell disease center leaders as well as faculty with backgrounds in financial analysis, social work and care coordination, and the development of a program’s workforce.

 The workshop co-chairs are: